-Not only that, but other technologies, some described in the article, like VR, AR, the internet of things, AI, and machine learning will get their boost from the 5G speed and a grand amount of data that will be generated thanks to it.
+Not only that, but other technologies (some mentioned in the article) will get their boost from the 5G speed and a grand amount of data that will be generated thanks to it.
+The technologies are:

 The number of more tech-savvy consumers grows – banking can become more interactive

 Enhanced by 5G, AR, and VR technology can be used more widely among banking clients in the future.
 You see, AR and VR can bring the element of better immersion and interaction, making the industry more entertaining and client-oriented.

 Another important factor these two technologies can improve about banking industries is accessibility: from making AR-based notes and tutorials to explain banking operations, to even creating virtual banking branches when VR is more widespread.

 Machine learning is and will remain a valuable instrument for banking advancements

 Fintech companies already use machine learning to detect risks and fraud, which is a vital feature when you are working with hundreds of merchants.
 Thus, we have no doubts, that this technology will continue improving and prove useful to Fintechs and banks alike.

 Once again, the increase of data flow, prompted by 5G, will allow machine learning instruments to detect more suspicious actions and up their fraud protection game even more.